KazKozDev/pathfinder/blog-post.md

 - Expensive subscriptions (mentioned in 72% of reviews)

 ### Week 2: AI-Generated Architecture Planning
-After consolidating all AI research findings, I asked Gemini to generate a feature structure:
+After consolidating all AI research findings, I asked **Groq** to generate a feature structure:

 **AI Prompt for Architecture:**
 *"Based on these user complaints, create a feature structure for a job tracking app that solves these problems."*